 With the correct order you minimize the user's cognitive load as early as possible.
 You reduce the psychological barrier and the user will create even sooner a commitment to proceed.
 All the information is already there.

-As a cognitive ergonomist at Aan Zee Communications, I do research, design, speak and write about user interfaces and usability.
+Design Lead at Incision.
 My background: Industrial Design and Psychology at the University of Twente, graduated at Philips in midair pointing for the next generation TV's, Apple Design Award for CSSEdit, usability researcher at MetrixLab and blogger.